AdaScanPro

 Why Accessibility Overlays Do Not Work

 Accessibility overlay widgets (AccessiBe, UserWay, AudioEye, and similar products) claim to make websites accessible by injecting JavaScript that modifies the user experience.
 These products do not work, and relying on them creates a false sense of security while leaving you legally exposed.
+The FTC's $1 million order against accessiBe — finalized in April 2025 — now prohibits exactly these unsubstantiated compliance claims, and AudioEye's 2026 analysis found that 38.5% of businesses sued for digital accessibility already had an accessibility "solution" installed.
+We cover the case in depth in our accessiBe FTC analysis.

 Courts have rejected overlays.
 Multiple federal court decisions have held that overlay widgets do not constitute adequate accessibility remediation.
 Lawsuits against websites using overlays proceed despite the overlay's presence.